ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 1. Multi-round interactive fraud proving is considered efficient because it minimizes the work the L1 chain must do in dispute arbitration.
 Instead of replaying the entire transaction, the L1 chain only needs to re-execute one step in the rollup's execution.

 2. Bisection protocols reduce the amount of data posted on-chain (no need to publish state commits for every transaction).
-Also, optimistic rollup transactions don't have constrained by Ethereum's gas limit.
+Also, optimistic rollup transactions are not constrained by Ethereum's gas limit.
 Conversely, optimistic rollups re-executing transactions must make sure an L2 transaction has a lower gas limit to emulate its execution within a single Ethereum transaction.

 3. Part of the malicious asserter's bond is awarded to the challenger, while the other part is burned.
 The burning prevents collusion among validators; if two validators collude to initiate bogus challenges, they will still forfeit a considerable chunk of the entire stake.